farhad-miah/REST-API/README.md

 <h3>Identity</h3> <i>Integrated Identity to enforce authorization for certain endpoints, such as the DeleteWizard endpoint in the Wizard API controller.
 This enhances security by requiring authentication for sensitive operations.</i>

 <h3>API Versioning</h3> <i>Added in versioning to the API as well swagger ui functionality to test these API changes.
-Versioning allows the safe introduction of new changes while also supporting legacy client.</i>
+Versioning allows the safe introduction of new changes while also supporting legacy client.
+WORK IN PROGRESS</i>